 Questions for inquiry phase

-Questions for negotiation phase
+Questions for the negotiation phase

 Read more negotiation skills in this post: How to Negotiate with Suppliers?